zograf/WalGOritam/README.md

-# WAL GO RITAM
-Kao igra reci :D
-ne a?
-ok :(

 ## About the engine

 Walgoritam is a key-value storage engine that features many different advanced programming structures, providing the best user experience while having lightning fast request processing capabilities regardless of the database size.

-## How to use

-In the terminal window, you can execute one of the following two lines:

-`go run main.go`

-`go build main.go && ./main`

 ### Request options